-On October 2, 2023, we entered into a Standby Equity Purchase Agreement (the "Yorkville Purchase Agreement") with YA II PN, Ltd. ("Yorkville").
+On October 2, 2023, we entered into the SEPA with Yorkville.
 Yorkville is a fund managed by Yorkville Advisors Global, LP, headquartered in Mountainside, New Jersey.

-Pursuant to the Yorkville Purchase Agreement, we shall have the right, but not the obligation, to sell to Yorkville up to \$30.0 million of our Common Stock at our request any time during the commitment period commencing on October 2, 2023 (the "Effective Date"), and terminating on the first day of the month following the 24-month anniversary of the Effective Date.
-Each issuance and sale by us to Yorkville under the Yorkville Purchase Agreement (an "Advance") is subject to a maximum limit equal to the greater of: (i) an amount equal to 100% of the average of the daily volume traded of our Common Stock on the Nasdaq Stock Market ("Nasdaq") for the 10 trading days immediately preceding an Advance notice, or (ii) 1,000,000 shares of Common Stock.
-The shares will be issued and sold to Yorkville at a per share price equal to, at our election as specified in the relevant Advance notice: (i) 96% of the Market Price (as defined below) for any period commencing on the receipt of the Advance notice by Yorkville and ending on 4:00 p.m.
-New York City time on the applicable Advance notice date (the "Option 1 Pricing Period"), and (ii) 97% of the Market Price for any three consecutive trading days commencing on the Advance notice date (the "Option 2 Pricing Period," and each of the Option 1 Pricing Period and the Option 2 Pricing Period, a "Pricing Period").
-"Market Price" is defined as, for any Option 1 Pricing Period, the daily volume weighted average price ("VWAP") of the Common Stock on Nasdaq, and for any Option 2 Pricing Period, the lowest VWAP of the Common Stock on the Nasdaq during the Option 2 Pricing Period.
-The Advances are subject to certain limitations, including that Yorkville cannot purchase any shares that would result in it beneficially owning more than 4.99% of our outstanding Common Stock at the time of an Advance or acquiring since the Effective Date under the Yorkville Purchase Agreement more than 19.99% of our outstanding Common Stock, as of the date of the Yorkville Purchase Agreement.
+Pursuant to the SEPA, we shall have the right, but not the obligation, to sell to Yorkville up to \$30.0 million of our shares of Common Stock at our request any time during the commitment period commencing on October 2, 2023 (the "Effective Date"), and terminating on the first day of the month following the 24-month anniversary of the Effective Date.
+Each issuance and sale by us to Yorkville under the SEPA (an "Advance") is subject to a maximum limit equal to the greater of: (i) an amount equal to 100% of the average of the daily volume traded of our Common Stock on the Nasdaq Stock Market ("Nasdaq") for the 10 trading days immediately preceding an Advance notice, or (ii) 1,000,000 shares of Common Stock.
+The shares will be issued and sold to Yorkville at a per share price equal to, at our election as specified in the relevant Advance notice: (i) 96% of the Market Price during an Option 1 Pricing Period, and (ii) 97% of the Market Price an Option 2 Pricing Period.
+The Advances are subject to certain limitations, including that Yorkville cannot purchase any shares that would result in it beneficially owning more than 4.99% of our outstanding Common Stock at the time of an Advance or acquiring since the Effective Date under the SEPA more than 19.99% of our outstanding Common Stock, as of the date of the SEPA.